LawleyClasses/230-spring2017/weekly_materials/week12/week12tuesday.md

 <circle cx="50" cy="50" r="25" fill="red" stroke="black" stroke-width="2" />
 ```

-That should result in a circle, with cx and cy defining the x and y coordinates of the circle, r defining its radius, and the remaining attributes describing the stroke and fill for the object.
+That should result in a circle, with cx and cy defining the x and y coordinates of the *center* of the circle, r defining its radius, and the remaining attributes describing the stroke and fill for the object.
 Save the file, and open it in a browser.
 You should see a red circle with a black border.

 (If you omit cx and cy, the default coordinates will be 0,0.
 Try removing the cx and cy attributes from the circle object, saving the file, and reloading the page.
 What happens?
 Put the cx and cy values back before moving on.)